2023 Good Morning America Book Club List: The Best Books Ranked

 When Molly finds a dead body in a room at the hotel, she becomes a prime suspect and will need all her friends to help her.

-I loved the description of this book and I hoped it would love up to my expectations.
-I did that and more.
-I loved every minute of this book and closed the last page smiling.
+Why We Loved it: I loved the description of this book and I hoped it would live up to my expectations.
+It did that and more.
+I adored every minute of this story and closed the last page smiling.

 Dava Shastri’s Last Day by Kirthana Ramisetti